Skip to code content (skip section selection)

 (a) Compliance regulations for nonconforming uses.
 It is the declared purpose of this subsection that nonconforming uses be eliminated and be required to comply with the regulations of the Dallas Development Code, having due regard for the property rights of the persons affected, the public welfare, and the character of the surrounding area.

-(A) Request to establish compliance date.
-The city council may request that the board of adjustment consider establishing a compliance date for a nonconforming use.
-In addition, any person who resides or owns real property in the city may request that the board consider establishing a compliance date for a nonconforming use.
-Upon receiving such a request, the board shall hold a public hearing to determine whether continued operation of the nonconforming use will have an adverse effect on nearby properties.
-If, based on the evidence presented at the public hearing, the board determines that continued operation of the use will have an adverse effect on nearby properties, it shall proceed to establish a compliance date for the nonconforming use; otherwise, it shall not.
+(A) Request to establish compliance requirement.
+The city council may request that the board of adjustment consider imposing a compliance requirement for a nonconforming use.
+A request under this subsection must include estimates of the amounts determined in Section 51A-4.704 (a)(1)(D)(i)(aa)-(bb).
+Upon receiving such a request, the city's chief financial officer must determine if there are sufficient funds available in the nonconforming use fund established under this subsection to cover potential costs that may be incurred by the city if the board imposes a compliance requirement.
+If sufficient funds are not available, the application shall be deemed incomplete for lack of funding.
+If the chief financial officer determines that sufficient funds are available, the board shall hold a public hearing to determine whether continued operation of the nonconforming use will have an adverse effect on nearby properties.
+If, based on the evidence presented at the public hearing, the board determines that continued operation of the use will have an adverse effect on nearby properties, it shall proceed to impose a compliance requirement for the nonconforming use; otherwise, it shall not.

 (B) Factors to be considered.
 The board shall consider the following factors when determining whether continued operation of the nonconforming use will have an adverse effect on nearby properties: